LaFriska/quac-microarchitecture/README.md

 This repository contains a *modified* version of my original submission for [Assignment 1](https://comp.anu.edu.au/courses/comp2300/assessments/assignment-1/) as a student at the Australian National University for the course [COMP2300 - Computer Architecture](https://programsandcourses.anu.edu.au/2025/course/COMP2300).
 Note that assignment-specific files are removed, and this repository contains only the necessary files to showcase my work.
 The `report.md` file specified in the assignment had also been merged into the `README.md`.

-I declare that everything in this repository is entirely my own work, aside from the **Feedback and Marks** section of this file, which were provided by ANU.
+- I declare that everything in this repository is entirely my own work.

+- Note that various components of this project provided by ANU School of Computing had been deleted to comply with copyright policies.
+These include the original `README.md`, and many provided Digital test cases.

-Note also this repository is a shallow clone of the original assignment repository, hence very few commits are shown.
+- Note also this repository is a shallow clone of the original assignment repository, hence very few commits are shown.

 # Report